Boyquotes/Signals/README.md

       - Child1
         - *Child1.gd*

 Even though every file could be in the same directory of your operating system.
-Godot does not see it that way and therefore to navigate from the node `Child0` to `Child1` you would not use the `./` or *current directory* path designator, instead you would need to use the `../` or *parent directory* path designator.
+Godot does not see it that way and therefore to navigate from the node `Child0` to `Child1` you cannot not use the `./` or *current directory* path designator, instead you would need to use the `../` or *parent directory* path designator.

+However, in the end this is moot for as larger projects where you would use a *controller* or intermediary of sorts to connect or direct signals properly.
+To use an older analogy of a telephone switchboard, a viable control system could look like this:

+- Main [*Global telephone network*]
+  - Parent [*Local switchboard operator*]
+      - Child0 [*Person making the call*]
+      - Child1 [*Person receiving the call*]

+`Child0` dials a telephone number [a Godot script emits a signal] The switchboard `Parent` routes the call [the signal] made by `Child0` to `Child1`
+`Child1` accepts [connects] the call from `Child0`